pavel-krivanek/pharoMaterials/features/PharoKeyFeatures.md

 # Pharo key features

+Pharo is a pure object-oriented programming language and a powerful environment.
+For more details, see [http://pharo.org/](http://pharo.org).

-Pharo benefits from an elegant design that enables a relatively simple implementation of many advanced programming techniques.
+It benefits from an elegant design that enables a relatively simple implementation of many advanced programming techniques.
+This is the list of some of them:

 ## The optional fusion of a developed program and development environment